getify/You-Dont-Know-JS/scope-closures/apA.md

 As discussed in Chapter 3, functions can be expressed either in named or anonymous form.
 It's vastly more common to use the anonymous form, but is that a good idea?

-As you contemplate naming your functions, some highlights to consider:
+As you contemplate naming your functions, consider:

 * Name inference is incomplete
 * Lexical names allow self-reference